-1.10 Entrainment and Dispersion
+1.10 Entrainment

 When a dense layer of fluid spills over a sill and accelerates, the shear between the moving layer and the overlying fluid increases.
-These conditions favor the formation of shear instabilities and turbulent mixing around the interface and bottom boundary layer turbulence.
-In cases where the turbulence is confined to the vicinity of the interface the mixing results in the formation of an intermediate layer whose thickness increases with downstream distance.
-Figure 1.10.1 shows a model of the typical situation encountered in a number of deep ocean overflows.
-The dense flow approaches the sill as a well-defined lower layer, separated from the quiescent overlying fluid by a sharp interface (top panel).
-As the fluid spills over the sill the interface thickens as a result of mixing (here parameterized) causing the interface to become diffuse (top panels).
-Eventually the mixing penetrates to the bottom.
-The streamlines in the upper fluid (bottom panel) show a slow subduction of fluid into the dense overflow.
-A simplified view of the interfacial region as commonly simulated in the laboratory appears in Figure 1.10.2a.
+These conditions favor the formation of shear instabilities and turbulent mixing about the interface.
+Turbulence in the bottom boundary layer can also intensify and sometimes penetrate up to the interface.
+In cases where the turbulence is localized near the level of the interface, the mixing gives rise to an intermediate region whose thickness increases with downstream distance.
+A numerical simulation of this process is shown in Figure 1.10.1.
+The flow upstream of the obstacle consists of homogeneous upper and lower layers separated by a thin region of rapidly varying stratification (upper panel).
+The upper layer is relatively quiescent but the lower layer flows towards the obstacle and spills over the sill in a familiar way.
+Downstream of the sill the interfacial region thickens and eventually spreads to the bottom.
+The streamlines in the upper fluid (bottom panel) suggest a slow subduction of fluid into the dense overflow.

-Following ideas discussed in Pedlosky (1996, Section 4.2) and Gerdes et. al. (2002), it is possible to formulate a model for the lower layer that incorporates turbulent mixing but retains the layer formalism.
-One can proceed by introducing several conceptual modifications of the picture shown in Figure 1.10.2a.
-First, all of the fluid lying below the upper boundary of the wedge-like mixed region is treated as the lower layer.
-The effect of mixing is to cause upper layer fluid to be entrained into the lower layer.
-Had the interface been defined to coincide with the lower boundary of the wedge, then we would describe the lower layer fluid as being detrained into the upper layer.
-The subduction of upper layer fluid into the lower layer can be accounted for by introducing an entrainment velocity w_e that carries fluid with the properties of the overlying fluid across the interface.
-By convention, w_e is positive in the direction of entrainment, here downward.
-Second, it is assumed that entrained mass and momentum are instantly mixed all the way to bottom, so that the lower layer density and velocity depend only on y (Figure 1.10.2b).
-With these idealizations, the equations of volume and mass conservation for the lower layer are and
+Following ideas discussed by Gerdes et al. (2002), it is possible to formulate a model for the lower layer that incorporates turbulent mixing but retains the layer formalism.
+Consider an idealization of the intermediate region as typically produced in laboratory experiments (Figure 1.10.2).
+Two homogeneous layers of different density and velocity are brought into contact at the left-hand boundary.
+Mixing between the two results in the formation of a wedge-like intermediate region.
+Suppose that all of the fluid lying below the upper boundary of the wedge is treated as a single layer.
+Then the effect of mixing is to cause upper layer fluid to be entrained into this lower layer.
+Should the interface be defined to coincide with the lower boundary of the wedge, the lower layer fluid would be detrained.
+In the first scenario, the mass flux in the lower layer increases with downstream distance; in the second scenario it decreases.
+The loss or gain of fluid by a particular layer can be accounted for by introducing an entrainment velocity w_e that is normal to the interface and that carries fluid parcels, and the properties of those parcels, across the interface.
+Since the shallow water model assumes the interface to be nearly horizontal, the entrainment velocity is nearly vertical and will be approximated as such.
+We will concentrate on the process of entrainment as depicted in Figure 1.10.1.
+By convention, $w{\rm e}$ is positive in the direction of entrainment, here downwards.

+A second assumption required to retain the layer-model formalism is that the entrained mass and momentum are instantly mixed all the way to bottom, so that the lower layer density and velocity depend only on y (Figure 1.10.2b).
+The resulting 'slab' model is most convincing when the interfacial or bottom-generated turbulent eddies are comparable in size to the layer thickness.
+With these idealizations, the equations of volume and mass conservation for a one-dimensional lower layer are and